lloduye/beetiharisociety/README.md

-# Beeti Hari Society for Education & Economic Development
+# Beti-Hari Society for Education & Economic Development

-A modern, responsive React website for the Beeti Hari Society, a nonprofit organization dedicated to providing quality education and community development in South Sudan.
+A modern, responsive React website for the Beti-Hari Society, a nonprofit organization dedicated to providing quality education and community development in South Sudan.

 ## 🌟 Features